LeiWangR/leiwangr.github.io/_contact/contact.md

 My timetable attached below is automatically synced in real time.

-Feel free to reach me on ANU campus for discussions if you are interested in my research work.
+Feel free to contact me if you are interested in my research work.

 <h2>My Timetable</h2>